WinterSnowfall/gog_gles/README.md

 cd scripts
 ```

-**4.** Create the Visor database, along with the appropriat tables and other artifacts by running:
+**4.** Create the Visor database, along with the appropriate tables and other artifacts, by running:
 ```
 python3 gog_create_db.py
 ```